Murder trial of Christopher Young begins in Napa; defense implicates acquaintance in 2020 shooting

 Keeley asserted that Howell told Young to ditch the car after the shooting, and added that the path Young took by car and later on foot would make no sense if he were simply returning to the rented house.

-“Christopher gets out of the car and it dawns on him that he’s along with the gun, with the car, and he’s saying, ‘What the hell just happened?’” said Keeley.
+“Christopher gets out of the car and it dawns on him that he’s alone with the gun, alone with the car, and he’s saying, ‘What the hell just happened?’” said Keeley.

+Prosecutors called their first witnesses to the shooting following the midday break, including two of Garza’s Safeway co-workers, a man who was in the parking lot to buy Nerf guns out of another person’s trunk, and a drive-up grocery shopper who said he was likely the last person to speak to Garza — perhaps as little as two minutes before Garza was killed.

+The trial’s emotional weight, however, may have been at its heaviest at the start of testimony, when Garza’s mother, Tracy Garza, spoke of what her family lost that day — the youngest of her children and the only son.

 You can reach Howard Yune at 530-763-2266 or hyune@napanews.com.